Steffengra/2301_SchedulingDemo/README.md

 ```

 ### Known Issues:
-- Fonts will sometimes look ugly.
-Could be due to using conda which does not build TrueType fonts (["Why not use something more modern than tk?"](https://github.com/ContinuumIO/anaconda-issues/issues/6833)).
+- Fonts will look ugly when using conda.
+Does not build TrueType fonts (["Why not use something more modern than tk?"](https://github.com/ContinuumIO/anaconda-issues/issues/6833)).
 Bundling a font file does not seem feasible either.